 Homeopathy may help reduce symptoms and strengthen overall constitution, reduce the effects of stress during cancer, and also help reduce the side effects of chemotherapy.

-- Radium bromatum is specific for radiation poisoning, especially followed by arthritic complaints.
-Acute dose is 3 to 5 pellets of 12X to 30C every 1 to 4 hours until symptoms are relieved.
+- Radium bromatum.
+Is specific for radiation poisoning, especially followed by arthritic complaints.
+Acute dose is 3 to 5 pellets of 12X - 30C every 1 to 4 hours until symptoms are relieved.

 While acupuncture is not used as a treatment for cancer itself, evidence suggests it can be a valuable therapy for cancer-related symptoms (particularly nausea and vomiting, which often accompany chemotherapy treatment).
 Studies indicate that acupuncture may help reduce pain and shortness of breath.
 Acupressure (pressing on rather than needling acupuncture points) has also proved useful in controlling breathlessness.
 Patients can treat themselves using this technique.